Best foldable phones 2025: amazing folding phones and flip phones

-Lately the best foldable phones have gone from being unreliable and expensive to dependable and more affordable (well, in some cases anyway!).
-The technology has improved rapidly thanks to research and development efforts – and now a lot more people can actually consider buying a folding handset as a viable alternative to the typical best phones of today.
+Lately the best foldable phones have gone from being unreliable and incredibly expensive, to dependable and slightly more affordable, thanks to research and development efforts – and now a lot more people can actually consider a foldable handset as a viable alternative to the typical best phones.

-You'll find a couple of different form factors to choose between: book-like ones that open up to reveal a bigger tablet-sized screen; and clamshell-like ones, which typically house an at-a-glance cover display, but then can be flipped open (hence 'flip phones') to form a more regular-sized screen in a more traditional phone-shaped design.
-They're very different propositions, both of which we'll get into in this guide.
+You'll find a couple of different form factors to choose between: book-like devices that open up to reveal a bigger tablet-sized screen; and clamshell-like phones, which typically house an at-a-glance cover display, but then can be flipped open (hence 'flip phones') to form a more regular-sized screen.

-If you're in the market for one of the best folding phones in the world then you've come to the right place.
-Here are the handsets genuinely worth considering, as tested and rated, so you can find the best foldable phone for you – and across a wide range of budgets from genuinely affordable to top-tier luxury!
+If you're in the market for one of the best folding phones then you've come to the right place.
+Here are the handsets genuinely worth considering, as tested and rated, so you can find the best foldable phone for you – and across a wide range of budgets from genuinely affordable to top-tier luxury.

 T3 Top Picks